OpenLEADR/openleadr-python/README_DOCKER.md

 # To run our project in a docker

-# First thing is remeber to change the localhost address in the main.py(line 14)
+# First thing is remember to change the localhost address in the main.py(line 14)

 # step1.